 If the price they’re quoting is too much, just walk away… they’ll likely call you back with a lower price anyway.

 As a general rule of thumb, you can expect to pay between $3 to $7 per minute, per ride, while the main pedicab operator’s website has prices by the hour as shown here.

 7. TV and movie characters posing for a photo

-This one is true of anyone wanting to pose for your photo in most cities, although this is highly prevalent in New York (particularly in and around Times Square).
+This one is true of anyone wanting to pose for a photo in most cities, although this is highly prevalent in New York (particularly in and around Times Square).

 8. Fake ‘monks’ in New York City

-They’ll try to offer you some kind of ‘gift’ such as some incense, or to ask you to sign their wishbook or something, only to then demand money afterwards.
+They’ll try to offer you some kind of ‘gift’ such as some incense or to ask you to sign their wishbook or something, only to then demand money afterwards.